LeToNode/Play2.0-CN-doc/gettingStarted/IDE.md

 [My first application] $ idea
 ```

+You then need to import the application into your project (File->New Module->Import existing Module)

 [[images/idea.png]]

 You can use the Connect JPDA launcher using Debug As to start a debugging session at any time.
 Stopping the debugging session will not stop the server.